hotsh/nelumba/README.md

 feed.to_atom
 ```

-To generate a collection of Lotus objects from Atom:
+To generate a collection of Nelumba objects from Atom:

 ```
-Lotus.feed_from_url("https://rstat.us/users/wilkieii/feed")
+Nelumba.feed_from_url("https://rstat.us/users/wilkieii/feed")
 ```

 ## Object Documentation